zopefoundation/zope.contentprovider/README.txt

 This package provides a framework to develop componentized Web GUI applications.
-Instead of describing the content of a page using a single template or static system of templates and METAL macros, content provider objects can be created that are dynamically looked up based on the setup/configuration of the application.
+Instead of describing the content of a page using a single template or static system of templates and METAL macros, content provider objects are dynamically looked up based on the setup/configuration of the application.

   >>> from zope.contentprovider import interfaces